Irreversibility of decorrelating processes: an experimental assessment in cavity QED

-The entropy production $\left\langle \Sigma_{\text{decor}}\right\rangle$ of this process, erasing all correlations in the system, ideally reaches its maximum possible value of 2 bits.
-However, the measured values of $\left\langle \Sigma_{\text{decor}}\right\rangle$ and $I_{\text{decor}}$ are significantly less than this level.
-This difference comes from higher sensitivity of the current experimental sequence of the setup imperfections when using different quantum systems to mimic the same one.
-In such a way, any dispersion in their properties, like exact position of the atoms inside the cavities, will unbalance the forward and backward parts of the cycle, realized with different atoms and cavities.
-This might also qualitatively explain why the numerically simulated and measured values of $I_{\text{decor}}$ are closer to each other than the corresponding values of $\left\langle \Sigma_{\text{decor}}\right\rangle$, extracted from a longer experimental sequence.
+The entropy production $\left\langle \Sigma_{\decor}\right\rangle$ of this process, erasing all correlations in the system, ideally reaches its maximum possible value of 2 bits.
+However, as in the case of the dephasing, the measured values of $\left\langle \Sigma_{\decor}\right\rangle$ and $\Delta I_{\decor}$ are significantly lower than their ideal values.
+The value of $\Delta I_{\decor}$ corresponds to the total mutual information in $\rho_\tau$ efficiently erased by the decorrelation, and is therefore bounded to the $0.88$ bits of information effectively prepared.
+The higher value of $\left\langle \Sigma_{\decor}\right\rangle$ compared to $\Delta I_{\decor}$ can be explained in a way similar to the dephasing environment.
+Besides, realizing forward and backward processes with different physical systems introduces additional imperfections in the cycle.
+For instance, any dispersion in the physical properties, like exact position of the atoms inside the cavities, will unbalance the forward and backward parts of the cycle, realized with different atoms and cavities, thus producing extra entropy.
+This effect can also be partially explain the increased difference between the simulated and measured $\left\langle \Sigma_{\decor}\right\rangle$.